 Induced impacts are the economic effects that result when income earned by direct and indirect employees gets spent elsewhere in the economy.

-where companies are located, rather than where those doing the work live.
-In addition, all inputs and results are expressed in constant 2018 dollars.
+the work live.
+In addition, all inputs and results are expressed in constant 2020 dollars.

 6.1 California Economic Impacts